wizaord/domoticz-lua-scripts/README.md

 # domoticz-lua-scripts
-Somes lua script for home domoticz
+Some lua scripts for my home domoticz